 What Are Bio Balls?

 For some reason, bio balls also tend to be either black blue.
 Bio Balls come with many little ridges and openings built into them for beneficial bacteria to grow.
-The purpose of bio balls is to house and grow populations of beneficial bacteria for your aquarium.
-In essence, bio balls are the biological filtration media which every fish tank out there needs to have.
+The purpose of bio balls is to house and grow populations of nitrifying bacteria for your aquarium.
+In essence, bio balls are the filtration media which every fish tank out there needs to have.
 They are critical to have for any aquarium.

 What Do Bio Balls Do?

 You see, ammonia is produced by fish waste.
 There is no fish waste out there which does not produce ammonia.
 The problem is that even miniscule amounts of ammonia can be extremely deadly to all of the fish, plants, and other inhabitants of the aquarium.
-The beneficial bacteria which can grow inside of bio balls have the purpose of breaking ammonia down.
+The bacteria which can grow inside of bio balls have the purpose of breaking ammonia down.

 Now, the ammonia gets broken now by the bacteria into nitrites.
 Well, nitrites are still very poisonous to fish and plants, but fear not, because these same beneficial bacteria also break down nitrites.
 Nitrites are broken down into nitrates, which are easily taken care of and are not nearly as harmful to your fish as ammonia or nitrites.

-In layman’s terms, bio balls allow the flow of water through them, so when water goes through the filter, it flows past these bacteria, bacteria which get rid of ammonia and nitrites.
+In layman’s terms, they allow the flow of water through them, so when water goes through the filter, it flows past these bacteria, bacteria which get rid of ammonia and nitrites.
 They are the biological filter of your aquarium which keeps your fish and plants from being poisoned by unwanted naturally occurring compounds (more on how to clean plants over at this article).